mdpi-filter/mdpi-filter-microsoft-edge/PRIVACY_POLICY.md

 *   **NCBI (National Center for Biotechnology Information) E-utilities API:**
     *   **Data Shared:** To determine if a publication is MDPI-affiliated, the Extension sends extracted publication identifiers (such as DOIs, PMIDs, or PMCIDs) to NCBI's E-utilities API services (specifically `efetch.fcgi` and `esummary.fcgi` hosted on `eutils.ncbi.nlm.nih.gov`).
 These requests include `tool` (application name) and `email` (developer contact) parameters as recommended by NCBI's usage guidelines.
     *   **Purpose of Sharing:** This is a core function of the Extension to retrieve publication metadata (such as DOIs) which is then used to accurately identify MDPI content, especially on search result pages or when direct MDPI indicators are not present.
+    *   **User Consent:** NCBI API lookups are enabled by default.
+You can opt out at any time via the “Advanced Settings” in the Extension’s options page.
+Disabling these lookups will reduce detection accuracy.
     *   **NCBI's Privacy Practices:** NCBI is a public service.
 According to their policies, they do not collect Personally Identifiable Information (PII) from API users and use access data to understand public use and improve their services.
 You can review NCBI's policies here:
         *   NCBI Specific Policy: [https://www.ncbi.nlm.nih.gov/home/about/policies/](https://www.ncbi.nlm.nih.gov/home/about/policies/)
         *   NLM Privacy Policy (NCBI is part of NLM): [https://www.nlm.nih.gov/privacy.html](https://www.nlm.nih.gov/privacy.html)